googlearchive/dev-video-search/README.md

 ### [get](https://github.com/GoogleChrome/dev-video-search/tree/master/src/get)
 Middle layer Node app to get data from the database.
 For testing, you can run this locally with the app running from localhost.
-I run the live version on [Nodejitsu](https://www.nodejitsu.com/) at shearch.me, for queries like this:
+The live version is on [Nodejitsu](https://www.nodejitsu.com/) at shearch.me, for queries like this:
 [shearch.me?captions=svg&speaker=alex](http://shearch.me/?captions=svg&speaker=alex)
 (same as [shearch.me?c=svg&s=alex](http://shearch.me/?c=svg&s=alex)).